mosra/magnum-examples/README.md

  * **Cube Map** - Loads cube map texture to simulate open world and displays two reflecting spheres inside.
  * **Motion Blur** - Moving spheres with motion blur.
+ * **Framebuffer** - Demonstrates usage of multiple fragment shader outputs and framebuffer operations for displaying different color-corrected versions of the same image.
  * **Viewer** - Opens and displays COLLADA model.

 Each example has its own README, explaining the features and key/mouse